-She knew it was going to be an important one.
+She knew it was going to be an important visit.
 Shawna’s mother was dying.

 So, at 6 AM, Shawna arrived at the care facility and sat by the bedside of her non-responsive mother and proceeded to read all four accounts of the resurrection from the gospels.